 - They reproduce within the host cell which they affect and cause variations in them causing death.

 - Viroids are mainly classified into two families namely Pospiviroidae- nuclear viroids and Avsunviroidae- chloroplastic viroids.

-Some of the diseases that are caused by the infection of viroid in plants are citrus exocortis, cucumber pale fruit, chrysanthemum stunt.
-These diseases are spread by the propagation of seeds in plants by cutting, tubers etc and also by mishandling the contaminated implements.
-The only disease that is caused by viroids in humans is Hepatitis- D.
+Some of the diseases that are caused by the infection of viroids in plants are citrus exocortis, cucumber pale fruit, and chrysanthemum stunt.
+These infectious diseases are spread by the propagation of seeds in plants by cutting, tubers, etc and also by mishandling the contaminated implements.
+Hepatitis- D is caused in humans by viroid-like particles.

-The symptoms that are caused by the infection of viroid in plants includes stunting of growth, stem necrosis, deformation of the leaves and fruits, and at last causing the death of plant.
+The symptoms that are caused by the infection of viroid in plants include stunting of growth, stem necrosis, deformation of the leaves and fruits, and at last causing the death of the plant.

 Most of the viroids are said to infect the plants, including coconut and apple trees.
 The (PSTV) potato spindle tuber viroid causes significant crop damage to the potato yields causing the tubers to elongate and then crack.
 The other common type of viroid infection symptoms includes stunting and leaf epinasty.